CBEP-SoCB/FOCB_WQ_sum/README.md

 Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly thirty years.
 For many years, their monitoring was conducted by volunteers, at dozens of locations around the Bay.
-In recent years, monitoring has shifted more and more towards use of automated sensors and data collected by professional staff.
+In recent years, monitoring has shifted more towards use of automated sensors and data collected by professional staff.

 ## Continuous Data
 In 2016, FOCB began collecting continuous data from a monitoring location on Cousins Island.

 Their "Cage of Science" monitoring apparatus consists of a YSI data sonde (currently an "EXO" model), collecting data on primary water quality